openedx-unsupported/devstack/README.rst

 Getting Started
 ---------------

 All of the services can be run by following the steps below.
+For analyticstack, follow `Getting Started on Analytics`_.

 **NOTE:** Since a Docker-based devstack runs many containers, you should configure Docker with a sufficient